ClintonCao/UnifiedASATVisualizer/documentation/Testing related documents/TestingDocumentation.md

 #### Test coverage of the system
 The coverage this week has dropped by 0.005%.
 This is because some extra lines are added in the `handle` method of `VisualizeButtonEventHandler`.
 This class is not excluded in the report of JaCoCo and therefore the coverage dropped by a little bit.

+## Test coverage (15-June-2016)

+#### Test coverage of the system
+The coverage this week has dropped from 97.72% to 97.68%.
+This is a bit strange, because we didn't make any big changes in the analyser.
+An test case extra test case written, in order to test the changes that were made in `JSONFormatter`.
+We have taken a look at the coverage results from Coveralls, but we couldn't figure out why the coverage has dropped.
+Because the coverage didn't drop by a lot (only 0.04%), we decided to leave it as it is.